The lira weakened for the first time in three days and bond yields rose from a record low on bearish currency forecasts for next year.

 Two-year lira note yields have plunged 521 basis points this year, the biggest drop worldwide among emerging markets.
 The lira has gained 5.7 percent against the dollar this year in the biggest advance among European emerging markets after Hungary and Poland.

 Turkey’s trade gap shrank to $5.5 billion in October from $8 billion a year earlier, the statistics office in Ankara said on Nov.
 30. The reduction will help extend a narrowing trend in the nation’s current-account deficit, which contracted for an 11th month in September.

-“A measured cut” may be considered in its policy rate of 5.75 percent and overnight borrowing rate of 5 percent “in the forthcoming period,” the central bank said to economists from Turkish banks in a presentation published on its website in Ankara yesterday.
-The inflation rate slid to 6.4 percent in November, the lowest level since September 2011, the statistics agency in Ankara said on Dec.
-3. Benchmark yields have slumped 38 basis points in their five-day losing streak.
+“A measured cut” may be considered in the policy rate of 5.75 percent and overnight borrowing rate of 5 percent “in the forthcoming period,” the central bank said to economists from Turkish banks in a presentation published on its website in Ankara yesterday.
+Turkey’s inflation rate slid to 6.4 percent in November, the lowest level since September 2011, the statistics agency in Ankara said on Dec.
+3. The rate-setting panel will meet on Dec.
+18.

 To contact the reporter on this story: Selcuk Gokoluk in Istanbul at firstname.lastname@example.org

 To contact the editor responsible for this story: Claudia Maedler at email@example.com